Project Expenses and Cost Management Guide

 • Let you know when a project is threatening to go over budget

-• Enable you to refine your estimating and pricing strategies for future work
+• Enable you to refine your estimating, such as estimate to complete, and pricing strategies for future work

 When you know which projects are bringing in the most profit, you’ll know how to focus your sales efforts to maximize your business’s potential in the future.